CheckPointSW/charts/checkpoint/cloudguard/README.md

 $ --set addons.runtimeProtection.enabled=true
 ```

-This command deploys an invetory agent as well as optional add-on agents.
+This command deploys an inventory agent as well as optional add-on agents.

 **Note**: the following add-ons require enrollment in the Early Availability program:
 * Threat Intelligence (flowLogs)